 Complete the membership application form and all required attachments.
 Incomplete applications will be returned for completion before review.

-Each application will be reviewed by the respective program leaders and approved by cancer center leadership.
+Each application will be reviewed by the respective Program leaders and approved by Cancer Center leadership.
+The Director has final authority on approval, disapproval, and removal of members.
 Members will be notified via email on the outcome of their application review.
-The review process will generally take about one month.
+The review process will generally take a few months.
+The start date of newly accepted members who have been UC Davis faculty with prior cancer-related work will retroactively start on the first day of the current CCSG or when they became UCD faculty (whichever is most recent).

 Membership will be reviewed and renewed every two years based on membership criteria.
 During the period of preparation for competitive renewal of National Cancer Institute designation, members will have their membership status reviewed for reappointment.

 Reappointment review will evaluate activities associated with membership objectives.
 In particular, collaborative activities with members of the center’s scientific programs, attendance at membership meetings sponsored by programs or the center, participation in cancer center research efforts, leadership in significant cancer-related organizations, participation in peer-review study sections, or other demonstrations of interaction with the cancer center program will be considered.
-As a consequence of review, members may have their categorical membership changed or terminated if a strong cancer focus is not evident.
+As a consequence of review, members may have their categorical membership changed or dismissed if a strong cancer focus is not evident.
+If a member relocates to another institution, their membership will end at the time of relocation; however, there will be a one-year grace period where new publications are reviewed for research conducted at UC Davis for CCSG inclusion.